a1exxd0/a1exxd0/README.md

 # About me :)
 I am a first year Computer Science student at the University of Warwick.
 Most interested in low-latency applications of CS and HPC.

-Member of the UK National Student Cluster Competition team, and (hopefully) competing in [SC24](https://sc24.supercomputing.org/) in Atlanta in November.

-[Winner](https://devpost.com/software/decarb) of Citadel's ICHack 2024; Europe's biggest student-hackathon as a first year student in Most Innovative Use of Financial Data:

 # Upcoming Projects
 Projects I am looking to complete & have already completed.
 Not university-associated.
  - [X] [C++ Neural Network from scratch with Eigen](https://github.com/a1exxd0/HaDoLibrary)